 the "hexavelent" form generated by the reaction of the chrome with the

 flux constituents in the electrode coating.

-FCAW.
-Stainless flux cored wire, fume rates change with shielding gas and parameters
+PROCESS.
+FLUX CORED.
+Gas shielded stainless flux cored wire fume rates change with shielding gas and parameters

 used.
 The more reactive the gas mix and the higher the weld parameters used, the

 higher the levels of chrome.
 Typically FCAW chrome hexavelent levels are lower

 than SMAW yet the chrome content of the fumes can be higher.

 provides lower fumes than SMAW and FCAW.
 Pulsed MIG will provide much higher weld fumes than TiP TiG.